Andarin/Ant_Simulation/README.md

 you found this README and the Ant_Simulation folder.
 Also copy the
 *.vcxproj in the Ant_Simulation folder with all the *.cpp.
 In Visual Studio choose "Open - Solution" and open Ant_Simulation.sln
-You should adapt your links of the project to SDL and SDL_image.
+You need to install SDL and SDL_image.
+Afterwards, you should adapt your links
+in project properties to the lib / include folders of SDL and SDL_image.

 Linux/cygwin:
 Open the inner Ant_Simulation in the terminal and type "make" (there